Thursday, October 13, 2022

 When starting any home remodeling project, you’ll want to begin by creating a bathroom renovation checklist.
 What are the things you want to improve that are already in your bathroom?
 What are the brand new elements that you will be adding from scratch?

 Thinking about your goals – including what you want to remove, add, or improve – will help your project scope become more tangible.
-From there, you can set a budget for each goal and make sure the renovation gets underway without any surprises or stress.
+From there, you can set a budget and make sure the renovation gets underway with as few surprises as possible.

-Since renovating a bathroom can be time-consuming, costly, and complicated, we prepared a helpful 6-point checklist to ensure your project stays on track from day one.
+Since renovating a bathroom can be time-consuming, costly, and complicated, we prepared a helpful 10-point checklist to ensure your project stays on track from day one.

 Though light fixtures won’t be installed until the very end, your electrician will need to know how many junction boxes to install, as well as how many switches or dimmers you’re expecting to have.